HIP: Hessian Interatomic Potentials without derivatives: Experiments

-\paragraph{Accuracy} To quantitatively assess the accuracy and speed of our directly predicted Hessians, we calculate the average elementwise mean absolute error, average eigenvalue error, and average time per prediction.
+To quantitatively assess the accuracy and speed of our directly predicted Hessians, we calculate the average elementwise mean absolute error, average eigenvalue error, and average time per prediction.
 Since, for many tasks such as ZPE and TS search, the smallest eigenvalue/eigenvector pair is particularly important, we calculate the cosine similarity and eigenvalue error for these tasks separately.
 The results are presented in Table \ref{tab:model-performance}.
+Models trained on just energy and forces without Hessian information fail completely (EquiformerV2 (E-F) and \cite{cui2025horm}).
 In every metric, our direct prediction Hessian approach outperforms the other models.
-The improvement is especially notable in prediction speed, where we are an order of magnitude faster than the models relying on automatic differentiation. \\ In Figures \ref{fig:hessian_heatmap}(a) and (b), we visually inspect the HIP Hessian compared to the ground-truth DFT Hessian, respectively.
-We observe good agreement with the absolute difference between the two shown in Figure \ref{fig:hessian_heatmap}(c).
+The improvement is especially notable in prediction speed, where we are an order of magnitude faster than the models relying on automatic differentiation.
+Training HIP end-to-end improves the results further.